We are Located in the Village of Parkend:

 The Forest of Dean is one of Britain’s last ancient crown forests.
 Covering some 27,000 acres/42.5 square miles, this historic woodland was designated the first National Forest Park in 1938.
 The villages and small market towns of the Forest also boast a rich and varied history.

 Whether you prefer adventure or relaxation, there really is something for everyone here.
-The Forest of Dean and the adjoining Wye Valley provide a wide range of facilities and attractions to suit all tastes, from bird watching and walking to high adrenaline sports such as off road cycling and driving, canoeing, combat sports and a tree top Go Ape rope course.
-There are also nearby cities and towns including Gloucester, Cheltenham, Ross on Wye, Monmouth and Chepstow.
+The Forest of Dean and the adjoining Wye Valley provide a wide range of facilities and attractions to suit all tastes, from bird watching and walking to high adrenaline sports such as mountain biking and off road cycling, 4×4 driving, canoeing, combat sports and a tree top Go Ape rope course.
+There are also nearby cities and towns including Gloucester, Cheltenham, Ross-on-Wye, Monmouth and Chepstow.

-But above all we have the forest itself, ever changing from the stark beauty of winter through the pinks and purples of acres of bluebells and the vivid greens of spring and summer to the dramatic rust and gold colours of autumn.
+But above all we have the forest itself, ever changing from the stark beauty of winter through the pinks and purples of spring blossom and acres of bluebells and the vivid greens of summer to the dramatic rust and gold colours of autumn.
 The Forest of Dean is a unique area and one of outstanding natural beauty which people fall in love with and return to time and time again.